How to Write Introductions for Business Documents?

 2 Complication

-Now, let's move on to the complication—the second part of your introduction.
-This is where you introduce elements that add complexity or interest to the situation you've described.
+Now, let's move on to the complication, the second part of your introduction.
+This is where you introduce elements that add complexity or interest to the situation you have described.

 What is the Complication?

-The complication doesn't have to be a problem; it can be an additional factor that makes the situation more complex or interesting.
+The complication does not have to be a problem.
+It can be an additional factor that makes the situation more complex or interesting.
 This could include unexpected changes, differing viewpoints, or multiple alternatives to consider.

 Examples: